gregsdennis/ThingFilter/Readme.md

 - `>` Greater Than
 - `>=` Greater Than Or Equal To

 Please note that the *Contains* operator is only meaningful for string values, and the inequality operators (*Less Than*, etc.) are not meaningful for boolean values.
-When these operators are used on meaningless values (i.e. `<=true`), they will never be matched.
+When these operators are used on meaningless values (e.g. `<=true`), they will never be matched.

 ## Configuration

 Configuring the ThingFilter is performed through the `MatchOn()` method.
 This method requires a function to return the value on which to filter.
-Once obtained, the value will be converted to a string (via `ToString()`) so that the comparison to the query token can occur.
+Once obtained, the value will be checked for boolean and numeric types.
+If the value not one of these types, it is converted to a string (via `ToString()`) and matching continues.

-In it's simplest form, it will be matched against all untagged query tokens:
+In it's simplest form, a value will be matched against all untagged query tokens:

 	var filter = new ThingFilter<Product>().MatchOn(p => p.Title);

-The function you use doesn't have to be a property; it could be a field, or even a method that returns the desired value.
+The function you use doesn't have to return a property value; it could return a field, or even call a method that returns the desired value.
 The following are also valid:

 	filter.MatchOn(p => p.GetTitle());
 	filter.MatchOn(p => p.Title.Length);